Habib Bank Limited: Allegations of Terror Financing

 On 28 September 2022, a New York district court passed an order under the Justice Against Sponsors of Terrorism Act placing secondary liability on Habib Bank Limited as a party that "aids and abets, by knowingly providing substantial assistance, or who conspires with the person who committed such an act of international terrorism".
 The plaintiff claimed that between 2010 and 2019, the bank had aided and abetted Al-Qaeda terrorism and had participated in a conspiracy to launch attacks in Afghanistan that killed or injured 370 people.
 In response, HBL released a statement claiming the accusations were "meritless" and that the bank was fiercely and thoroughly contesting them.

 FinCEN

 In 2020, HBL was named in FinCEN leak published by Buzzfeed News and the International Consortium of Investigative Journalists (ICIJ) regarding the role global banks play in money laundering.
 It had one suspicious transaction flagged.

-Sponsorships and charitable efforts

-HBL currently serves as the title sponsor of the Pakistan Super League (PSL) since the league's first edition in 2016.
-In November 2021, the sponsorship deal was renewed for another four-year cycle until 2025.

-In 2023, the HBL Board supported the enhancement of the Bank’s contribution to the HBL Foundation (HBLF) from 1% profit after tax to 1.5% profit after tax.
-In 2023, the HBL Foundation surpassed PKR 3 billion in direct contributions to charitable causes.
-The Foundation allocated funds for healthcare, education, and vocational training programs for skill development and sustainable livelihoods.
+Federal Reserve Board

+In September 2020, the Federal Reserve Board terminated enforcement actions against Habib Bank Limited and its New York branch that had been in effect since a 2015 cease-and-desist order.
+The action followed the bank's efforts to strengthen compliance controls and its voluntary closure of the New York branch in 2020 to meet regulatory requirements.